Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libogg/README.md

   * The EasyConfig is a mix of the one from the EasyBuilders repository and the one developed before there was official support at the University of Antwerpen.

-      * One particular change taken from the University of Antwerpen one:
-        Some compiler options are coded in the configure script.
-There is one which we expected might cause warnings even with gcc and removed that one (-O20) using sed, but we did not touch the other flags.
-The ones specified by EasyBuild are added to them at the end.